Tenchi2xh/CRT/doc/journal.md

 - Corrections to Sphere primitive intersection and normals
 - Rendering classes refactoring
 - Rendering UML diagram split in two, added cardinalities and fixed a few aspects

+# 08.04.2015 - 15.04.2015

+- Wrote the grammar from scratch
+- Wrote a test case
+- Began work on compiler